-- 1. Provide information and advice to clients attending for EHC and offer advice on all methods of emergency contraception including the emergency intrauterine device (IUD).
-In addition, provide information and advice on the probability of failure with a course of action in the event of this occurring. - 2.
-If deemed to be appropriate, to issue and supply free emergency contraceptive in accordance with the relevant Patient Group Direction (PGD).
-If the client is under 16 years of age, Fraser competencies will be adhered to. - 3.
-Offer advice, referral and signposting about regular methods of contraception including longacting methods and how to obtain them (through patient's GP or any integrated sexual health services). - 4.
-Offer information and advice about safer sex and the benefits of screening for sexually transmitted infections. - 5.
-Offer free condoms and lubricants (see section 6.5).
+- Provide information and advice to service users attending for EHC and offer advice on all methods of emergency contraception including the emergency intrauterine device (IUD).
+In addition, provide information and advice on the probability of failure with a recommended course of action in the event of this occurring. - 2.
+If deemed to be appropriate, to issue and supply free emergency contraception in accordance with the relevant Patient Group Direction (PGD).
+If the service user is under 16 years of age, Fraser guidelines will be adhered to. - Offer advice, referral and signposting about regular methods of contraception including longacting methods in particular and how to obtain them, for example through the service user's GP, any integrated sexual health services, or through the NHS Pharmacy Contraception Service. - 4.
+Provide free condoms to all individuals under 25 years (see section 5.5), supplied by Salford City Council's Public Health team. - 5.
+Offer information and advice about safer sex and the benefits of screening for sexually transmitted infections, including signposting to Salford's Integrated Sexual Health Service (ISHS) at The Northern for testing.

-5.3 Expected Outcomes
+4.3 Expected Outcomes

 - a.
 Provision of emergency hormonal contraception as described in this specification is expected to contribute to achieving the following outcomes: - Reducing the number and rate of unintended conceptions - Reducing the number and rate of abortions - Reducing the number and rate of under-18 conceptions. - b.
-Improving patients' knowledge and understanding of: - emergency contraception - benefits of using a regular method of contraception - importance of condoms - Uptake of regular methods of contraception (including long-acting reversible methods)
+Improving patients' knowledge and understanding of: - Emergency contraception - Benefits of using a regular method of contraception - Importance of barrier methods, including condoms - Uptake of regular methods of contraception (including long-acting reversible methods) - Improving knowledge and uptake of screening for STIs.